h-larsson/IMAM_TDDMRG/README.md

  ---------------------------------------------------------------------------------------------------
  ```

 The output MPS above has a non-zero total spin (non-singlet) as necessitated by the odd number of electrons it has.
 In MPS framework, it is possible to represent a non-singlet MPS as a singlet MPS, this is referred to as singlet-embedding.
-In TDDMRG-CM, to convert a non-singlet output MPS of annihilation operator task, switch singlet embedding on using the `ann_out_singlet_embed` input parameter.
+As shown in the input script above, to convert a non-singlet output MPS of annihilation operator task, switch singlet embedding on using the `ann_out_singlet_embed` input parameter.
 ```
 ...
 ...